Lahore Fort: Shah Jahan period

 Shah Jahan's first contribution to the fort commenced in the year of his coronation, 1628, and continued until 1645.
 Shah Jahan first ordered the construction of the Diwan-i-Aam in the style of a Chehel Sotoun - a Persian style 40-pillar public audience hall.
 Though construction of the Shah Burj commenced under Jahangir, Shah Jahan was displeased with its design and appointed Asif Khan to oversee reconstruction.
 Shah Jahan's Shah Burj forms a quadrangle with the famous Sheesh Mahal, and Naulakha Pavilion.
 Both are attributed to Shah Jahan, although the Naulakha Pavilion may be a later addition possibly from the Sikh era.
 The white marble Moti Masjid, or Pearl Mosque, also dates from the Shah Jahan period.

 Aurangzeb period

-Emperor Aurangzeb, built the Alamgiri Gate, whose semi-circular towers and domed pavilions are a widely recognised symbol of Lahore that was once featured on Pakistani currency.
+Emperor Aurangzeb, built the Alamgiri Gate, whose semi-circular bastions and domed cupolas are a widely recognised symbol of Lahore that was once featured on Pakistani currency.

 Sikh era

 The Mughals lost the fort to the Afghan Durranis, who in turn briefly lost the fort to Maratha forces before being recaptured by the Durranis.
-The fort was then captured by the Bhangi Misl - one of the 12 Sikh Misls of Punjab that ruled Lahore from 1767 until 1799.
+The fort was then captured by the Bhangi Misl, one of the 12 Sikh Misls of Punjab that ruled Lahore from 1765 until 1799.